Tuplajuusto/Kansallispuistot/PROGRESS.md

       clean license family as MML and Wikimedia — no action needed until the LIPAS/GPX integration itself actually gets built (still a deferred, long-term item), but the legal groundwork is now settled.
-- [ ] **NationalPark font — license confirmed clean (SIL OFL 1.1), one
-      small thing still to actually do.** Found the license file sitting right alongside the font itself: SIL Open Font License 1.1, copyright 2025 The National Park Project Authors.
-Explicitly permits embedding in commercial software free of charge — only restriction is not selling the font by itself, which doesn't apply here.
-Real remaining task: the license requires the copyright notice stay reasonably accessible to users.
-Cheapest fix — add one more line to the Info screen's existing credits list (already credits MapTiler, OSM, Wikimedia, Metsähallitus, MML), same pattern already established, just one more source added to it.
+- [x] **NationalPark font — license confirmed clean (SIL OFL 1.1) and credited.** Found the license file alongside the font itself: SIL Open Font License 1.1, copyright 2025 The National Park Project Authors — explicitly permits embedding in commercial software free of charge.
+Added the required copyright notice to the Info screen's credits list (all 3 languages), same pattern as the other credits there.
+Nothing further needed on this one.

 ## 🔌 Setup needed for latest features